 How do I find out about future opportunities?

 Stay in touch with Camp Korey to learn more about our new location and future opportunities.
-Please be sure to sign up for our mailing list at the bottom of our website and follow @CampKorey on Facebook and Twitter.
+Please be sure to sign up for our mailing list at the bottom of our website and follow @CampKorey on Facebook, Instagram, LinkedIn and Twitter.

 What is Camp Korey’s status as a SeriousFun Camp?

-Camp Korey is a member in good standing with the SeriousFun Network and is working closely with SeriousFun on the development of the new property.
+Camp Korey is a member in good standing with the SeriousFun Children’s Network and is working closely with SeriousFun on the development of the Mount Vernon property.

-Where in Mount Vernon is the new camp located?
+Where in Mount Vernon is the camp located?

 Camp Korey purchased the 200-acre property that was once home to the Treacy Levine Center in Mount Vernon.
 24880 Brotherhood Rd, Mount Vernon, WA 98274.